Call Today! Free Immediate Response (818) 781-1570

 However, in situations where you were caught carrying a dirk and dagger in your waistband, this would make it much easier to prove you knew.
 If the dirk or dagger were found in a jacket pocket, this would make the prosecutor's burden to prove more difficult.

-It is important to note here you don't have to have intent to use the weapon to be convicted.
-Just knowingly carrying a concealed dirk or dagger is a crime.
+It is important to note here that you don't have to have the intent to use the weapon to be convicted.
+Carrying a concealed dirk or dagger knowingly is a crime.
 Carrying means you had physical possession of the dirk or dagger.

-This could include in your pocket or purse and it doesn't matter if it was intended for self-defense.
-Knowing the dirk or dagger could be used as a stabbing weapon is typically proven by the place and time of possession and any modifications made to the weapon.
+This could be in your pocket or purse, and it doesn't matter if it was intended for self-defense.
+Knowing that a dirk or dagger could be used as a stabbing weapon is typically proven by the place and time of possession, as well as any modifications made to the weapon.

 Knowingly concealing the dirk or dagger is proven by the location and type of concealment on your person.
-It's important to note the dirk or dagger must be concealed in other to violate Penal Code Section 21310.
+It's essential to note that the dirk or dagger must be concealed in order to violate Penal Code Section 21310.
 If you possess a dirk and dagger suspended from your waist in a sheath, it would not be considered a criminal offense.

 Related Offenses